turretcss/turretcss/docs/form.md

 layout: docs
 title: Form
 page_title: Form - Turret - A Responsive Front-end Framework for Accessible and Semantic Websites
-description: A guide to Turret's default styling of form elements including examples of input types and sizes, input-groups, radio and checkbox controls, and selects.
+description: A guide to Turret's default styling of form elements including examples of input types and sizes, input-groups, controls, and selects.
 permalink: /docs/form/
 ---